Introduction to Casters in FFXIV

 Group Responsibility

 As mentioned, a caster's group responsibility will vary greatly depending on their job and raid environment.
 Black Mage does not see a significant change between progression and optimization due to their general lack of utility outside of shared mitigation responsibility.
 Red Mage and Summoner, on the other hand, will see their focus shift depending on the environment.
-In progression scenarios, a Red Mage or a Summoner should always be prepared to raise any dead teammates to assist their healers and keep them from running out of MP.
+In progression scenarios, a Red Mage or a Summoner should always be prepared to raise any fallen teammates to assist their healers and keep them from running out of MP.
 It is possible and even common for a caster with a raise to save a run during progression.
 During optimization Red Mage's and Summoner's responsibility will shift to primarily focusing on their damage output.

 Changelog